jeremycherfas/user/pages/03.blog/peanuts-and-world-affairs/item.md

 All credit, then, to the Africans who selected and grew peanuts in West Africa and the American South, and to the people who are resurrecting African peanuts now. All credit to the peanut too, on which empires were built and [bits of empire destroyed](http://www.historytoday.com/richard-cavendish/britain-abandons-groundnuts-scheme).

-_The resurrection of the Carolina African Runner peanut prompted me to look into the history of the peanut in West Africa, because that's where the Carolina African Runner came from.
-This is a bit of what I found, based mostly on papers by [George E. Brooks](http://www.jstor.org/stable/181097) and [Stanley B. Alpern](http://www.jstor.org/stable/3171994)._